DavidSRoy/sociable/documentation/design.md

 	*  The text within the bubbles and the color of the bubbles will depend on the sender of the message and the message itself
 	* Contacts will also be represented as objects, that will be displayed on contacts screen
 	* Since we will be using firebase and our node js endpoints to handle message transactions, we will not need to rely on any third party libraries and SwiftUI paired with the Swift Standard Library should suffice for all of our messaging frontend needs
-	* We will also also Figma to create mockups for our app screens and a tool called Monday hero to help convey the elements to design components
+	* We will also use Figma to create mockups for our app screens and a tool called Monday Hero to help convey the elements to design components

 * Backend
 	* Messaging API